einaralex/cheyn-monerium/README.md

 View live example at https://monerium-api.vercel.app

+# Basic authentication.

+Fetch information about your own profile.
+`curl --user 'user@example.com:password' https://api-sandbox.monerium.dev/balances`

+# Bearer tokens.

-There are two ways to authenticate, with authentication code flow or client credentials.
+There are two ways to authenticate with Bearer, with authentication code flow or client credentials.

-Lets see how we build around the authentication code flow.
+Lets see how we build around the authentication_code flow.

 We start of by structuring the query parameters needed to enter the Monerium portal.